-Lightroom has become a very essential part of the workflow process for many photographers, including myself.
-I cannot imagine managing my photo catalog without Lightroom and I use it every day for my photography needs.
-In fact, 95-98% of my post-processing work is done in Lightroom and I only occasionally use Photoshop for advanced photo editing / retouching, which not only simplifies my workflow, but also decreases the amount of time I spend on post-processing.
 Over the past few years of using Lightroom extensively, I have come up with efficient ways to store, organize and access photos on my computer, so I wanted to share a few tips with our readers on how I do it for both personal and professional work.
-Although there are many ways to organize images, this particular method has been working great for me (and many others that have been reading our site for the past few years).
-If you are looking for a generic guide on doing this without any third party photo software like Lightroom, then please read my older article on “how to properly organize pictures“.
+Although there are many ways to organize images, this particular method has been working great for myself and many of our readers.
+If you are looking for a generic guide on doing this without any third-party photo software like Lightroom, then please read my older article on “how to properly organize pictures“.

 Table of Contents

-3) Create a new Lightroom catalog
+3. Create a New Lightroom Catalog

 Once you define and create your initial structure, it is now time to create a Lightroom catalog.
 Start off with a new Lightroom catalog by going to File -> New Catalog.
-For performance reasons, I prefer to store my catalog along with image previews on a fast SSD drive, while storing the pictures on a fast external storage array, but you might want to keep it all in the same drive for simplicity purposes.
-If you have under 10,000 pictures, you can store them all in a single catalog without much impact on Lightroom performance.
-If you have over 10,000 pictures, then I recommend creating one Lightroom catalog per year.
-Just create one folder in the root folder called “Lightroom” and store all of your catalogs there.
+For performance reasons, I prefer to store my catalog along with image previews on the fastest drive (typically the main drive of my computer), while pictures are stored on an external storage array.
+If you don’t have tens of thousands of photos, you can store them all in a single catalog without much impact on Lightroom performance.
+However, if you are a busy photographer, I recommend creating one Lightroom catalog per year.

-4) Modify Lightroom Preferences
+4. Modify Lightroom Preferences

 There are two settings that I changed here.
 I modified the “Default Catalog” option, where I set it to “Prompt me when starting Lightroom” – this basically makes Lightroom prompt which catalog I want to load when I start up Lightroom, which is convenient if you use multiple catalogs.
 If you only have a single catalog, there is no need to change the default setting.
 The second option is “Show import dialog when a memory card is detected”, which simply tells Lightroom to automatically fire up the import screen when you insert your memory card.

 The next tab is “Presets”, where I typically leave everything by default.
 The only thing that is worth mentioning on this page is the “Location” where you can check or uncheck “Store Presets with Catalog”.
 Lightroom allows storing your user presets (such as default import settings, file naming convention, copyright information, etc.) either in a general folder that is used for all of your catalogs, or in each of your Lightroom catalogs where you can set different presets depending on the catalog.
-I personally use one preset for all of my Lightroom catalogs and recommend leaving this option unchecked as seen below:
+I personally use one preset for all of my Lightroom catalogs and recommend leaving this option unchecked.

 The next tab called “External Editing” allows you to specify the default File Format and Color Space for use in external applications such as Adobe Photoshop.
 If you use RAW format for your images, you should always edit images in Photoshop with the best format that preserves all image details and the widest color space.
 I use TIFF format (default) for files and ProPhoto RGB (default) for color space for this reason.
 Bit Depth should obviously be 16 bits and I leave the resolution at 240 (default), with ZIP as the compression method: